 The Travel Account doesn’t have as much funds.
 I just usually transfer money from the Savings Account to the Travel Account before a trip.
 Here’s why:

 - The best way to acquire foreign currency is still by withdrawing from ATMs abroad.
-Make sure you choose a bank that doesn’t charge for overseas transactions.
-(I’m currently with a bank that does and I’m switching as soon as I’m back in the Philippines.
-I just got tired of getting charged 3 euros every time I withdraw.)
+Make sure you choose a bank that doesn’t charge much for overseas transactions.
+(I’m currently with a bank that charges 3 euro every time I withdraw, which I think is a lot, so I’m looking for another.)

 - If the account gets compromised (say, your ATM card gets stolen), you’re not putting your savings in danger.
 If your Savings Account has an ATM card too, leave it at home or keep it somewhere safe.